elves/elvish/website/ref/language.md

 ## Metacharacters

-The following character sequences serve to introduce or delimit syntax
+The following **metacharacters** serve to introduce or delimit syntax
 constructs:

 | Metacharacter | Use                                                         |